Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 4. Double Bottom pattern

-• What it means: it’s a Signal of an uptrend has started and the end of the downtrend.
+• What it means: it’s a signal that an uptrend has started and the end of the downtrend.

 5. Triple Top pattern

-Similar to a double top pattern, but this pattern has three peaks.
+Similar to a double-top trading chart pattern, this pattern has three peaks.
 When the market gets rejected from its resistance level for the third time, this pattern forms.

 6. Triple Bottom pattern

-Similar to a double bottom and the opposite of the triple top pattern.
-When the price gets rejected by the third time from its support level, so the uptrend will begin and the downtrend will end.
+Similar to a double bottom and the opposite of the triple top chart patterns.
+When the price gets rejected for the third time from its support level, the uptrend will begin and the downtrend will end.

 • What it means: it’s a signal of strong bullish reversal.
 And the end of a downtrend.